avinor/terraform-azurerm-virtual-network-hub/README.md

 }
 ```

+## Diagnostics

+Diagnostics settings can be sent to either storage account, event hub or Log Analytics workspace.
+The variable `diagnostics.destination` is the id of receiver, ie. storage account id, event namespace authorization rule id or log analytics resource id.
+Depending on what id is it will detect where to send.
+Unless using event namespace the `eventhub_name` is not required, just set to `null` for storage account and log analytics workspace.

+Setting `all` in logs and metrics will send all possible diagnostics to destination.
+If not using `all` type name of categories to send.

 ## DDos protection plan

 If `create_ddos_plan` is set it will deploy a [ddos protection plan](https://docs.microsoft.com/en-us/azure/virtual-network/ddos-protection-overview) to offer full protection.
 Together with Application Gateway WAF activated and threat intelligence in Azure Firewall it will offer full protection.